DependableSoftware2-0/SemanticTemporalFusion/02Literature.md

 ### Why it is important
 In [4] camera pose is used to improve depth prediction by creating a new data augmentation methodology and training the depth estimator with different novel poses while training.
 In our method we dont retrain the model but use the pose, uncertainty prediction and the uncertainty fusion to improve the output.
 It also provides another method of encoding each camera pose as an image and providing during training and testing.
+It also has provided a datloader for ScanNet and InteirorNet.

 In [5] they have used 2 deep learning branches and it fuses internal based on opticalflow.
 Its a video segmentation task.
 Tested on cityscapes and camvid datasets.
 It asks the accuracy vs efficency tradeoff.